 A full inflation proposal on Solana’s mainnet beta is scheduled to be released this month.
-That said, SOL token holders can earn inflationary rewards today by delegating their SOL to a trusted validator like Figment.
+That said, SOL token holders can prepare to earn inflationary rewards today by delegating their SOL to a trusted validator like Figment.
 Learn more by reading below.

 Solana is a permissionless, decentralized, secure smart contract blockchain platform proposing to solve the scalability problem – without sharding.
 The goal of Solana’s architecture is to demonstrate that a set of software algorithms, used in combination with a blockchain, can remove the performance limitations of software.
 Solana uses Proof-of-History (PoH) – by encoding time into the blockchain.